IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 # Implementation of Differential Equations in Code (First Try)

 We no longer have a periodic nature of electrode voltages across time.
 Therefore, a periodic net torque of the entire rotor system cannot be produced.
 External driving torque is only induced each instant a rotor arm crosses the laser detector.
 As a result, net torque can be approximated to 0.
-(Is the approximation appropriate though?)
+(Is the approximation appropriate though?).
+We are trying to explore deceleration, so no torque.

 I * theta double dot + mu * theta dot = Net torque = 0 (Nm)
 Why do collaborators indicate Ix, Iy, Iz?
 Isn't rotation only about Iz?
-Why is I != Iz? theta double dot = (0-I*(theta dot))/mu.
+Why is I != Iz?
+Only care about I. theta double dot = (0-I*(theta dot))/mu.
 This line defines equation of motion in code.
 Why mu and not c?
 Initial conditions of theta and theta dot are inputs of ODE solver.
 0.1 each.

 m * x double dot + c * x dot + k * x = f(t)
 f(t) refers to driving force caused by coupling of modes.
 It is dependent on rotor frequency and mode vibrations.
+Causes system to accelerate in mode, decelerate in rotation.
 Put x double dot, x dot as subjects in equation of motion in code.
 Initial conditions of x and x dot are inputs of ODE solver.
 0.1 each. k = (2pi * fn)^2 * m.
 How do we know what fn is unless we perform Fourier Decomposition?
-Are natural fs/Hz considered as fn?
+Are natural fs/Hz considered as fn? fn can use anything.
 Consider fn = 8.83Hz first (natural frequency of x mode)?

 First set f = 2 * x